 Billion Acts is a social impact organization backed by Google and 14 Nobel Peace Prize laureates, including Desmond Tutu and the Dalai Lama.
 Their aim is to generate one billion acts of peace worldwide.

-As a project lead at Tradecraft I led two teams, each comprised of six designers, in working on two different user flows.
+As a project lead I led two teams, each comprised of six designers, in working on two different user flows.
 In addition to managing the project, I worked as a UI designer on team one, independently contributing design updates to the main landing page.

 Two problems, two teams